Itching for a family escape in the sun? Then Dubai and the United Arab Emirates might just be the destination for you and your family this winter.

 How to Book a Trip to the UAE

-There are package holiday options which can work out great value if you are combining your flights and hotels – even better value if you can find meal inclusive options too.
+There are Dubai tour packages that can work out great value if you are combining your flights and hotels – even better value if you can find meal-inclusive options too.
 These work out best if you have beaches and theme parks on your mind – not cheap, but good value when you add up all the costs.

 - We recommend searching for hotels on Booking.Com

-- Book for tours and tickets with free cancellation options on Get Your Guide
+- Book tours and tickets with free cancellation options on Get Your Guide

 - Search for the cheapest flight on Skyscanner

 Getting Around in the UAE

 If you are only visiting Dubai and staying in a hotel or resort, hiring a car is unnecessary.
 Dubai is well serviced by public transport – in fact any sort of transport from taxis to the Metro, bus, ferries, water taxis, even a Monorail!

 Abu Dhabi, you will find comprehensive coverage from taxis or Careem, less so public transport.

 Heading beyond the city, you need to weigh up your options.
 If the only day trip you’ll make is to the desert, you can adequately rely on a desert safari tour company to arrange all your pick-ups and drop-offs.